Written by Alistair Knight | 28 March 2020

 View this post on Instagram

-For lunch, AJ is a hungry man!
-By now, his morning of oats, fruit, and recovery shake has long been burnt off.
+For lunch, Joshua is a hungry man.
+By now, his morning of oats, fruit, and recovery shake has long been burned off.

-While his portion size increases, AJ still eats clean, healthy food such as:
+While his portion size increases, Joshua still eats clean, healthy food. such as:

-He announced he would, “usually eat that again” and pile seconds onto his plate as he deserves.
+He announced that he would “usually eat that again” and pile seconds onto his plate ― as he deserves.

 View this post on Instagram

-If AJ is training hard on a particular day, he has said he will sometimes treat himself to:
+If Joshua is training hard on a particular day, he has said he would sometimes treat himself to:

-He will generally eat these foods right after his second workout as a way to “get something in post-workout”, but he can “sometimes eat these foods pre-workout”.
+Generally, he will eat these foods right after his second workout as a way to “get something in post-workout,” but he can “sometimes eat these foods preworkout” as well.

 View this post on Instagram

-If AJ’s worked hard that day, he has also said that he enjoys:
+If Joshua’s worked hard that day, he has also said that he enjoys:

-“A bowl of yoghurt and honey” which goes down a treat before bed.
+“A bowl of yogurt and honey,” which goes down a treat before bed.